reeses258/CareHarmonyTakeHome/README.md

 - To understand the type of data that needs to be sent I downloaded some free EHR datasets.
 An example patient can be seen in example_patient.json.
 The samples I got my hands on are in JSON format.
 According to FHIR's documentation, FHIR also works well with XML but for the purpose of this assignment I will assume our client can send the data in a JSON format.
 One of the best ways to store JSON in a scalable way is with MongoDB.

 The basis of my API design will focus on what appears to be the most commonly used version of FHIR, known as R4 (https://hl7.org/fhir/r4/).
+I will only discuss APIs that would be used for data ingestion from a health care system that already contains many patients.

 PUSH API -
 /api/authenticate( userID, timeStamp, personalKey )
-/api/create( )
-/api/update( )
-/api/batch( )
+/api/batch( ) // Primary API to begin ingestion.
+/api/update( ) // Used for single periodic updates.

 - Authentication
   I am not going to dive into this but any API needs security and an authentication method to prevent unwanted access.

-- Create
+- Batch
-  This can be used to create a new resource at a given

 Q2 - Once the data is pushed, how would you design an automated system to process and ingest that data into CareHarmony's software so that its fully available for internal users?